JSAbrahams/mamba/README.md

 # the sinus function is injective, its output depends solely on the input
 def stateless sin(x: Int) =>
     def mut res <- x
-    for i in 1 ..= taylor do
+    for i in 1 ..= taylor step 2 do
         res <- (x ^ (i + 2)) / (factorial (i + 2))
     res
 ```